 - Minimize daycare attendance or choose a center with fewer attendees

-- Increase breastfeeding and use pacifier less, particular for first six months of life.
+- Increase breastfeeding and use pacifiers less, particularly for the first six months of life.

 Long-term use of antibiotics to prevent otitis media is associated with the emergence of resistant otitic bacteria.
 It is for this reason that preventative antibiotics are not recommended.

-Zinc supplementation has been proposed as a method of otitis media prevention, however there is not strong evidence to support this.
+Zinc supplementation has been proposed as a method of otitis media prevention.
+However, there is no strong evidence to support this.
 In some circumstances, such as for young children with severe malnutrition or marasmus, this may prove beneficial.